-10.2 Non-Co-operative Tenants and Others
+11.2 Non-Co-operative Tenants and Others

-Where a complaint is received against a Co-operative tenant from someone other than another Co-operative tenant, e.g. tenant of another landlord, visitor, resident etc, then such complaints will still be dealt with under the terms of this policy.

-Where a complaint is received from a Co-operative tenant against, for example, another resident, then the Co-operative will become directly involved where appropriate and provide advice and assistance where it cannot do so.
+- 11.2.1Where a complaint is received against a Co-operative tenant from persons other than another Co-operative tenant, e.g. tenant of another landlord, visitor, sharing owner, owner, shopkeeper, then such complaints will still be dealt with under the terms of this policy. - 11.2.2Where a complaint is received from a Co-operative tenant against, for example, an owner or sharing owner, or the tenant of another landlord, then the Co-operative will become directly involved where appropriate and provide advice and assistance where it cannot do so.
 For example, a tenant may require to raise their own interdict against an owner who is, say, harassing them, but the Co-operative can liaise with the other Landlord where the case involves a non-Co-operative tenant.

 The Co-operative will, however, take direct action wherever possible.
-The case may also be referred to Glasgow City Council's Mediation Service.
+The case may also be referred to Glasgow City Council's Community Relations Unit who provide a mediation service.

-10.3 The Co-operative
+11.3 The Co-operative

-In recognition of policy objectives, the Co-operative will respond in a positive manner to all complaints received, in order that the complainant is made aware of how progress can be made.

-On receipt of a complaint, the Co-operative will attempt to determine if the complaint is valid and which agency would be best equipped to resolve the situation.
-This may be the Co-operative itself, another agency (e.g. Police; Social Work Department, Environmental Health Department), or a combination of agencies.

-If the complaint concerns a neighbour, the complainant will, if appropriate, be encouraged to approach their neighbour in the first instance in an attempt to rectify the situation, unless they may endanger themselves by doing so.

-The Co-operative, will, however, monitor any action, which follows from a valid complaint.

-Where action is also required from the complainant and/or other tenants in order to corroborate or progress the complaint, then this will be made clear to the complainant at the outset, otherwise a positive resolution to the case may not be possible by Co-operative action alone and an early withdrawal will then take place.
+- 11.3.1In recognition of policy objectives, the Co-operative will respond in a positive manner to all complaints received, in order that the complainant is made aware of how progress can be made. - 11.3.2On receipt of a complaint, the Co-operative will immediately attempt to determine if the complaint is valid and which agency would be best equipped to resolve the situation.
+This may be the Co-operative itself, another agency (e.g. Police; Social Work Department, Environmental Health Department), or a combination of agencies. - 11.3.3If the complaint concerns a neighbour, the complainant will, if appropriate, be encouraged to approach their neighbour in the first instance in an attempt to rectify the situation, unless it is obvious that they may endanger themselves by doing so. - 11.3.4The Co-operative, will, however, monitor any action, which follows from a valid complaint. - 11.3.5Where action is also required from the complainant and/or other tenants in order to corroborate or progress the complaint, then this will be made clear to the complainant at the outset, otherwise a positive resolution to the case may not be possible by Co-operative action alone and an early withdrawal will then take place. - 11.3.6The Procedural section of this document indicates the roles of staff members at each stage in a case.

-The complainant will be kept informed of progress except where there are legal restrictions.
+- 11.3.7Staff will also ensure that an Action Plan is agreed with the complainant, following a discussion between the Depute Director and Housing Officer on receipt of a new complaint. - 11.3.8The complainant will be kept informed of progress except where there are legal restrictions.

-10.4 Other Agencies
+11.4 Other Agencies

-The Co-operative may also consider the use of the following:
+11.4.1The Co-operative may also consider the use of the following:

-Glasgow City Council's Mediation Service -there are trained mediators and tenants of the Co-operative cases can be referred to the service.
+Glasgow City Council's Community Relations Unit - This unit has trained mediators and Co-operative cases can be referred to them.
 They will accept cases regardless of the current tenure of the parties involved in the dispute.

-Where direct agency contact by the tenant is appropriate, the tenant will be requested to inform the Co-operative of outcomes, for monitoring purposes.

-The Co-operative will liaise closely with Social Work Department, in particular, at an early stage, where there is the possibility of a family with young children being evicted.
+- 11.4.2 Where direct agency contact by the tenant is appropriate, the tenant will be requested to inform the Co-operative of outcomes, for monitoring purposes. - 11.4.3The Co-operative will liaise closely with Social Work Department, in particular, at an early stage, where there is the possibility of a family with young children being evicted.

-10.5 Support to Tenants
+12. Support to tenants